Being A Webinar Presenter, What NOT To Do

 So How Did I End Up Being A Webinar Presenter?

-I have written a couple of times about my ecommerce store business, which has really taken off.
-(In less than a month I have 30 in my personal team and over 900 in my company forced matrix.)
+I have written a couple of times about my network marketing business, which has really taken off.

 It's grown so fast that we've all been rather inundated with the interest, and my UK team leaders Kevin and Phil have been online into the early hours of the morning.
 I have seen still Kevin online at 3am, and one morning – setting up our Facebook group resource – at 5am.